Gemtuzumab ozogamicin: History

 A randomized Phase III comparative controlled trial (SWOG S0106) was initiated in 2004, by Wyeth in accordance with the FDA accelerated-approval process.
 The study was stopped on August 20, 2009, prior to completion due to worrisome outcomes.
 Among the patients evaluated for early toxicity, fatal toxicity rate was significantly higher in the gemtuzumab combination therapy group vs the standard therapy group.
 Mortality was 5.7% with gemtuzumab and 1.4% without the agent (16/283 = 5.7% vs 4/281 = 1.4%; P = .01).

-In June 2010, Pfizer withdrew Mylotarg from the market at the request of the US FDA.
+In June 2010, Pfizer withdrew gemtuzumab ozogamicin from the market at the request of the US FDA.
 However, some other regulatory authorities did not agree with the FDA decision, with Japan's Pharmaceuticals and Medical Devices Agency stating in 2011 that the "risk-benefit balance of gemtuzumab ozogamicin has not changed from its state at the time of approval".

 In 2017, Pfizer reapplied for US and EU approval, based on a meta-analysis of prior trials and results of the ALFA-0701 clinical trial, an open-label Phase III trial in 280 older people with AML.
 In September 2017, gemtuzumab ozogamicin was approved again for use in the United States and in the European Union.